Trump intel officials testify on threat from drug cartels as Dems press them on leak of attack plans

 “If this information had gotten out, American lives could have been lost,” Sen. Mark Warner of Virginia, the top Democrat on the intelligence committee said of the exposed Signal messages.
 Added Democratic Sen. Ron Wyden of Oregon: “I am of the view that there ought to be resignations.”
 “An embarrassment,” said Sen. Michael Bennet of Colorado, who shouted down CIA Director John Ratcliffe as he demanded answers.

-Gabbard and other officials did note the U.S. government's longstanding national security concerns, including international terrorism and the threat she said was posed by countries including Russia, China, Iran, China and North Korea.
+Gabbard and other officials noted the nation’s longstanding security concerns, including international terrorism and the threat she said was posed by countries including Russia, China, Iran, China and North Korea.

-China, for one, has heavily invested in stealth aircraft, hypersonic weapons and nuclear arms and is looking to outcompete the U.S. when it comes to artificial intelligence, while Russia remains a “formidable competitor” and still maintains a large nuclear arsenal.

 “The direction for the FBI is to track down any individuals with any terrorist ties whatsoever, whether it be ISIS or another foreign terrorist organization,” said FBI Director Kash Patel.
 “And now to include the new designations of the cartels, down south and elsewhere.”